 There have been questions raised regarding the carriage by passengers of small lithium battery-powered vehicles that go by names such as balance wheel, air wheel, solo wheel, mini balance board and hoverboard.
 The notice has been updated to include a list of airlines that prohibit the carriage of these devices in passenger baggage.
 Small Vehicles Powered by Lithium Batteries – Passenger Provisions (pdf)

 Carriage of Battery-Powered Mobility Aids

-Download the guidance document to see the requirements that apply to battery-powered mobility aids in accordance with the 60th (2019) edition of the IATA Dangerous Goods Regulations.
-The guidance document includes information that passengers should provide to the airline to ensure that on arrival at the airport their battery-powered mobility aid can be accepted and loaded on the aircraft with the minimum of delay.
+Download the guidance document to see the requirements that apply to battery-powered mobility aids in accordance with the 63rd (2022) edition of the IATA Dangerous Goods Regulations.
+The guidance document includes information that passengers should provide to the airline to ensure that on arrival at the airport, their battery-powered mobility aid can be accepted and loaded on the aircraft with the minimum of delay.

 Frequently asked questions

-Most normal toiletry items in reasonable quantities are acceptable and therefore allowed in carry-on and check-in baggage.
-See the links to Table 2.3.At the top of the page.
+Most usual toiletry items in reasonable quantities are acceptable and therefore allowed in carry-on and checked baggage.
+See the link to Table 2.3.A at the top of the page for more details.

 For special items please check with your airline when making your reservation.

 Provided the batteries are either installed in the equipment or packed in a way that they are sufficiently protected against short circuits there should not be a problem.
-The carriage of larger spare lithium batteries of the type used to power video cameras is under restrictions.
+The carriage of electronic devices powered by larger lithium batteries, such as power tools are subject to the airline’s approval.

 However, please be prepared for extended security checks when traveling with an unusual amount of electronic equipment.
 Also, be aware that, although you may be allowed to carry these items, their use on board the aircraft may be prohibited or at least limited.
 Check with your airline for further details.